corylanou/go-1-hour-boot-camp/README.md

 # Go 1 Hour Boot Camp

-This is a repo for a one hour bootcamp I gave at [http://chippewavalleycodecamp.com/](Chippewa Valley Code Camp).
+This is a repo for a one hour bootcamp I gave at [Chippewa Valley Code Camp](http://chippewavalleycodecamp.com/).

 You can view the presentation here: [http://bit.ly/cvcc-go](http://bit.ly/cvcc-go)